tgirke/manuals_old/mydoc/home.md

 ## Manuals

 This site will be the new home for several data analysis manuals I am maintaining.
-During this development period please continue to use the current verions listed
+During this development period please continue to use their current verions listed
 here:

 * [R Basics Manual](http://manuals.bioinformatics.ucr.edu/home/R_BioCondManual){:target="_blank"}